lars-olt/roistudio/README.md

 - **Contamination** - expected fraction of outlier spectra.
 - **Max Clusters** - maximum number of spectral clusters the GMM may find.

 Press **Run** to start the SPARC pipeline.
 Progress is shown in the status bar at the bottom of the window.
-SPARC runs in a background thread and the interface remains responsive.
 > [!Tip]
 > When any intensive code is running, a spinning filter wheel will appear next to the **Run** button.